Dev-Kyle/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Feedback 1: Interesting representation of time, maybe have a side showing of actual time passed Feedback 2: Could have buttons that speed up or slow down the flow of time (water drop speed)

 # Lab 2 Part 2